anushathirumalasetti/Weather-Temperature-on-Health-Analysis/README.md

 - **Dataset 2 (Kaggle):** Patient health dataset (heart rate, body temperature, blood pressure, age, blood type, etc.)
 - The final dataset was created by **merging both datasets** on a shared **Date/Time** field.

-> Note: Kaggle dataset links are not included here because your exact Kaggle URLs were not provided in this repo.
-Add them under this section once available.

 ## Project Workflow
 1. **Data Cleaning & Preparation**